rob-luke/AuditoryStimuli-Experiments.jl/README.md

 In this experiment listeners are presented with trials consisting of three intervals.
 One interval will contain a noise stimulus, the other two will contain only silence.
-The interval which contains the noise will be randomised.
+The interval which contains the noise will be randomised in each trial.
 The listener is asked to identify the interval which contained the noise stimulus.
-The level of the presented stimulus will be adaptively varied using a 2 down 1 up procedure to estimate the perceptual threshold.
+The level of the presented stimulus in each trial will be adaptively varied using a 2 down 1 up procedure to estimate the perceptual threshold.

 To execute this experiment run `julia --project=. threshold-3afc.jl` from the experiment subdirectory.